hauntshadow/CS3535/inq_rep3/README.md

 2. [Using Counter() in Python to build histogram]
 3. [Counter Objects]

-####Mini-abstract and relevance of the [Python math ModuleAPI]
+####Mini-abstract and relevance of the [Python math Module API]
- The [Python math ModuleAPI] is the documentation I found when finding out how to get the floor of a number.
+ The [Python math Module API] is the documentation I found when finding out how to get the floor of a number.
  Math.floor(num) returns the floor of that number.
 That will be useful when computing the data's lower limit.

  The following code shows how to round a number (x) to the nearest value below it that is a multiple of y: